SukiTKChan/DevOps18/README.md

 # DevOps18

-//testing trigger build on jenkins when changes made to github repo
-//testing
+//making small changes to see if jenkins trigger build (POLL SCM) works.